zilliztech/terraform-provider-zillizcloud/docs/create-a-standard-cluster.md

   project_id   = data.zillizcloud_project.default.id # Linking to the project ID fetched earlier
 }
 ```
-This example will create a Zilliz Cloud cluster:
+**Explanation of the Configuration:**

-- **Standard Plan Cluster**: This configuration creates a more advanced cluster named "Cluster-02" in the `aws-us-east-2` region.
-It uses the "Standard" service plan with a compute unit size of 1, optimized for performance, making it suitable for more demanding workloads.
+This code creates a Zilliz Cloud cluster named "Cluster-02" in the "aws-us-east-2" region.
+It serves the "Standard" plan with a single, performance-optimized compute unit, making it suitable for workloads requiring more processing power.

 ### Planning and Applying Changes